-- 1. Remove motor from vehicle as described in Section 11. - Determine if witness marks on end bell and stator housing are present.
-If not, mark end bell and housing to assure proper relation of brushes and commutator when reassembling. - 3.
-Remove cover, exposing brush assemblies.
-Lift brushes from brush holder. - 4.
-Remove bolts holding end bells and remove end bell and rotor.
+- 1. Remove motor from vehicle as described in Section 11. - 2.
+Determine if witness marks on end bell and stator housing are present. not, mark end bell and housing to assure proper relation of brushes and commutator when reassembling. - Remove cover, exposing brush assemblies.
+Lift brushes from brush holder. - Remove bolts holding end bells and remove end bell and rotor.
 (Pull from shaft extension end).
 Take care not to damage any coils or armature wires when handling motor parts. - 5.
 Press or pull old bearings off by using bearing press or bearing puller.
-Do not damage shaft while removing bearings. - 6.
-Install new bearings onto shaft by gentle pressure or tapping with proper tool on inner race only.
-Bearing will be damaged if pressed or driven by outer race or seals. - 7.
-If the commutator is worn or "burned" it should be turned, the mica undercut and the commutator polished. - 8.
-Oil bearing housing lightly to aid in reassembly.

-9. Reassemble motor taking care that all parts are kept clean.

-10. Install brushes and "seat in" with fine sandpaper.l

-11. Check operation of each brush to assure that brush slides freely in holder.
-12. Replace cover.

-13. Reassemble to vehicle as described in preceding subsection.
+Do not damage shaft while removing bearings. - Install new bearings onto shaft by gentle pressure or tapping with proper 6.
+Bearing will be damaged if pressed or driven by tool on inner race only. outer race or seals. - If the commutator is worn or "burned" it should be turned, the mica 7. undercut and the commutator polished. - Oil bearing housing lightly to aid in reassembly. - 9.
+Reassemble motor taking care that all parts are kept clean.
+10. Install brushes and "seat in" with fine sandpaper.1 - 11.
+Check operation of each brush to assure that brush slides freely in holder. - 12.
+Replace cover. - 13.
+Reassemble to vehicle as described in preceding subsection.

-NOTE: If motor terminal studs were removed for inspection, refer to Section 11 for correct procedure to avoid damaging this.
+If motor terminal studs were removed for inspection, refer to Section 11 NOTE: for correct procedure to avoid damaging this.